FY 2017

 [Ritsumeikan University]

-event to raise young people’s awareness of environmental conservation of the Kamo River through the experience of watching a movie on a river in Kamigyo Ward.
-Cleanup activities are held during the day and outdoor movie screenings are held in the evening.
-This activity has been held continuously for 12 years until last year, and this year it will be further expanded with the two objectives of “making young people aware of environmental conservation by making the most of the local characteristics unique to the student town” and “establishing the event itself in the community as a ‘summer tradition’ that local residents can enjoy every year.”
+This event aims to raise young people’s awareness of environmental conservation towards the Kamo River through the experience of watching a movie on the river.
+Cleaning activities take place during the day, and outdoor movie screenings take place in the evening.
+This is an activity that has been held continuously for 12 years up until last year, and this year it will be further expanded with two goals: “to make use of the local characteristics unique to a student town to raise environmental conservation awareness among young people” and “to establish the event itself in the local area as a ‘summer tradition’ that local residents can enjoy every year.”

-Fukakusa Machiya Cinema (Showa Film Screening) Fukakusa Machiya Cinema (Fushimi and Fukukusa Community Archive Project)
+Fukakusa Machiya Cinema (Showa era film screenings) Fukasa Machiya Cinema (Fushimi-Fukasa Community Archive Project)

-Excavation and screening of 8mm films.
-In addition to looking back on the life of Fushimi with the residents through the videos collected by local residents, we will make a DVD and preserve it as a record of the community.
-In the activities so far, we have been able to achieve results as a “cross-generational exchange” through conversations with the elderly in the community through video and as a “community tea room” where local people can gather.
-The goal is to continue to achieve results in future activities.
+We will excavate and screen 8mm film.
+We will look back on life in Fushimi with the local residents through the footage collected by them, and make a DVD to preserve as a record of the local area.
+Our activities so far have been successful in promoting “intergenerational exchange” through conversations with local elderly people through the footage, and in creating a “local living room” where local people can gather.
+Our goal is to continue to achieve results in our future activities.

 [Kyoto Sangyo University]

-In the Kitashirakawa School District, Sakyo Ward, we will create a place for everyone that fosters connections between children and local residents through casual dialogue at the dinner table.
-Specifically, at the Kitashirakawa Children’s Center, where children usually gather, we will hold a children’s cafeteria “Karafuru” that anyone can participate in at a low price.
-By promoting the creation of a community that will serve as a base for interaction between local children and local residents, the activities will be carried out with the aim of laying the groundwork for a better system for raising and watching over children in the entire region.
+In the Kitashirakawa school district, we will create a place where everyone can foster connections between children and local residents through casual conversation at the dinner table.
+Specifically, we will hold a children’s cafeteria called “Karafuru” at the Kitashirakawa Children’s Center, where children usually gather, and anyone can participate at a low cost.
+By promoting student-led efforts to create a community that will be a hub for interaction between local children and local residents, we aim to lay the foundations for a system in which the entire community can raise and watch over children.

 Certified Projects (Cultural Framework)

-Disseminating culture through ORIGAMI science Meeting to think about the future of arithmetic and mathematics education
+Cultural dissemination through ORIGAMI science Association for considering the future of arithmetic and mathematics education

 [Kyoto University of Education]

-Let’s light it up together Daigo Nakayama Housing Complex Kyoto Tachibana University Society for Contemporary Business Studies
+Let’s all light up the Daigo Nakayama housing complex Kyoto Tachibana University Contemporary Business Society Urban Planning Research Group

 [Kyoto Tachibana University]

-, Daigo Nakayama Housing Complex, holding a lantern road for a lantern event using Shimizu pottery.
-The reason for doing this is that the lantern route will provide an opportunity for local people to come into contact with Kyoto’s traditional crafts, and it will be possible to tackle the serious problem of the decline in the number of the next generation of traditional crafts.
-Specifically, local students will be asked to experience pottery making, and children and their parents will participate in the pottery making on the day of the event to interact with the onlookers.
+A pottery lantern event using Kiyomizu-yaki pottery will be held at the Daigo Nakayama housing complex in Fushimi Ward.
+The reason for holding the event is that it will provide an opportunity for local people to experience Kyoto’s traditional crafts, and will address the serious problem of a decline in the number of next-generation holders of traditional crafts.
+Specifically, local students will have the experience of making pottery, and on the day of the event, children who make pottery and their parents will participate and interact with spectators.

-kimono fashion show organized by Kyoto Kimono Planning, which aims to convey the charm of traditional culture to young people.
-Every year, the event is co-hosted with Okazaki and Akari and invites university students such as Miscan as models.
-In addition, the kimonos used are borrowed from various kimono shops in the area.
-This year, we are aiming for even more “innovative” and “youth-oriented” content and production.
+This kimono fashion show is organized by Kyoto Kimono Kikaku, an organization that aims to convey the charm of traditional culture to young people.
+Every year, it is co-hosted with Okazaki Tokiakari, and Miss Campus and other university students are invited to act as models.
+The kimonos used are also borrowed from various kimono shops in the area.
+This year, they aim to create even more innovative and youth-oriented content and production.

 Implementation Report